Techtonica/curriculum/react-js/react-part-1-intro.md

 1. Watch [Introduction to React (12 min video)](https://youtu.be/ycstRj2i66k)
     - Note that "MVC" stands for Model, View, Control.
-1. Spend just 5 minutes looking at this CodePen example.
+1. Spend just 5 minutes on this CodePen example of multiple instances of the same React component: a blue box.
 Press the "fork" button at the bottom to make a copy for yourself, and then change it as much as you like.  https://codepen.io/alodahl/pen/xxgoeqL
 1. You can use any HTML element in React.
 Spend 5 minutes adding a new element like "button" or "a" in the same CodePen.
 1. Look through these [Techtonica React slides](https://docs.google.com/presentation/d/186ONPMPm54yVqtD0ZBR-c0KR4z7R9PCr3x_J1HmXeOU/edit?usp=sharing)(20 min read)
-1. Spend just 5 minutes on this CodePen example of multiple instances of the same React component: a blue box.
-Fork it and play around. https://codepen.io/alodahl/pen/xxgoeqL
 1. Read [React Docs:  Introducing JSX](https://reactjs.org/docs/introducing-jsx.html) up to the "Specifying Children with JSX" section (15 min read).
 Don't worry if it doesn't quite make sense yet.

 ### Tips